Consumer Protection Service

-The main objective of the Competition and Consumer Protection Service is the protection of the consumers’ health, safety and economic interests, by creating a competitive environment throughout the domestic market.
+The main objective of the Consumer Protection Service is the protection of the consumers’ health, safety and economic interests, by creating a competitive environment throughout the domestic market.

 This is achieved through effective enforcement and redress, improving monitoring of consumer markets and better informing and educating consumers.